Clarno Harvest #3

 The Clarno Nursery, officially named the Clarno Hardwood Propagation Facility, is a collaborative project between the U.S. Forest Service and the Bureau of Land Management.
 Up to 50,000 willows, cottonwoods and other native trees are harvested annually from this facility for restoration projects around the northwest.
 ONDA has been working with the Clarno Nursery for almost a decade and we’re keeping the cooperative spirit alive with annual winter trips to harvest materials to be used on ONDA restoration projects throughout eastern Oregon.
 Located along the banks of the John Day River the Clarno Nursery is picturesque as well as important to ecological restoration efforts.

-The focus for this event will be cutting and collecting lengths of willow and cottonwood for ONDA’s riparian restoration projects on the South Fork Crooked River, Muleshoe Creek, and the middle Deschutes.
-The plants that we harvest will be cut into three-foot-long slips, tied in bundles for easy transportation, then stored in a Forest Service cooler until planting season begins in March.
+The focus for this event will be cutting and collecting lengths of willow and cottonwood for ONDA’s riparian restoration projects on the South Fork Crooked River.
+The plants that we harvest will be cut into four-foot-long sticks, bundled in plastic bags for easy transportation and storage, then stored in a Forest Service cooler until planting season begins in April.
 On the planting trips, these sticks are stuck in the ground, and in a few months you can have a nice little shrub!
 For this trip, volunteers can perform three different tasks: cutting the plants; collecting and transporting the plants; and preparing the plants for storage.
 With assembly-line efficiency, we hope to prepare well over a thousand planting sticks all while having a great time and enjoying the beautiful outdoor setting!

-- Saturday, February 24 (10 a.m): Meet at the Clarno Nursery which is about a two-hour drive from Bend.
-(Carpooling will be available)
+- Saturday, March 11 (10 a.m.): Meet at the Clarno Nursery which is about a two-hour drive from Bend.

-The physical demands of this trip are moderate.
+The physical demands of this trip are light.
 Work involves squatting or bending over, carrying light-weight armfuls of sticks, cutting sticks with loppers, and gripping stick bundles to tie them up.
 The work area is flat and the greatest challenge is to avoid tripping on the small stumps once the trees have been harvested.
 Everyone will be able to work at their own pace and we will rotate jobs so that everyone gets a chance to learn each task.
-Cold and breezy weather is possible, but rain would postpone the event.
+There will be some moderate tasks of lifting the bundles into the truck, we’ll work together to do this safely.
+Cold and breezy weather is possible, but heavy rain or snow would postpone the event.

 Participants are responsible for their own food and water/beverages.
-Carpooling will be available with ONDA staff or other volunteers if available.
 Sturdy hiking boots are recommended, close-toed shoes are required (no sandals).
 These plots have very dense trees and likely some muddy areas so eye protection and appropriate footwear are essential.